 If a U.S. Holder makes a timely QEF election, which U.S. Holder we refer to as an "Electing Holder," the Electing Holder must report for U.S. federal income tax purposes its pro rata share of our ordinary earnings and net capital gain, if any, for each of our taxable years during which we are a PFIC that ends with or within the taxable year of the Electing Holder, regardless of whether distributions were received from us by the Electing Holder.
 No portion of any such inclusions of ordinary earnings will be treated as "qualified dividend income."
 Net capital gain inclusions of certain non-corporate U.S. Holders may be eligible for preferential capital gains tax rates.
 The Electing Holder's adjusted tax basis in the common shares will be increased to reflect any income included under the QEF election.
 Distributions of previously taxed income will not be subject to tax upon distribution but will decrease the Electing Holder's tax basis in the common shares.
+An Electing Holder would not, however, be entitled to a deduction for its pro rata share of any losses that we incur with respect to any taxable year.
 An Electing Holder would generally recognize capital gain or loss on the sale, exchange or other disposition of our common shares.
 A U.S. Holder would make a timely QEF election for our common shares by filing IRS Form 8621 with his U.S. federal income tax return for the first year in which he held such shares when we were a PFIC.
 If we determine that we are a PFIC for any taxable year, we intend to provide each U.S. Holder with information necessary for the U.S. Holder to make the QEF election described above.
 If we were treated as a PFIC for our 2021 taxable year, we anticipate that, based on our current projections, we would not have a significant amount of taxable income or gain that would be required to be taken into account by U.S. Holders making a QEF election effective for such taxable year.